sjbylo/rhel73-pod/README.md

 oc project someproject

 oc adm policy add-scc-to-user anyuid -z default
-# oc add policy add-scc-to-user anyuid system:serviceaccount:someproject:default   # The equivilent command
+# oc add policy add-scc-to-user anyuid system:serviceaccount:someproject:default # or the equivilent command

 oc edit scc anyuid  # verify the change
 ```
 Repeat the same above but using non-root user IDs, by changing the value of USER in the Dockerfile.

-See the following command to explore the policies set
+See the following command to explore the policies set.

 ```
 oc adm policy --help